Clubs can build a strong culture of respect, fairness and inclusivity where there is no room for abuse and violence.

 A code of conduct has been fully adopted and the process of handing out sanctions is understood.

-A code of conduct is signed by all club members, but most of the club won’t remember what it contained.
+A code of conduct is updated every year and signed by all club members, but most of the club won’t remember what it contained.